How to Get to Mutianyu Great Wall Without a Tour

 All the information I found on other websites mention that the bus runs “regularly” from 05:50 until 18:50 but none actually specify the frequency.
 Well, they run all the time.
 All.
 The.
 Time.
 Like, every ten minutes or so.
 If you miss one, you don’t even have time to take a seat before the next one is pulling up.

 When you get on the bus (through the front door) you have to put your money in the little box on the left, NOT to the driver.
-Take my advice and don’t make that mistake or he will look at you like you’re a serial cat murderer, snatch the money out of your hand and shove it in the box with more force than you would expect to come out of such a tiny little man.
+Take my advice and don’t make that mistake or he will look at you like you’ve just told him Modern Family is cancelled, snatch the money out of your hand and shove it in the box with more force than you would expect to come out of such a tiny little man.

-There will come a time, about 45-50 minutes in, when the bus will stop at a bus stop and a man will pop his head around the corner, zone in on the foreigners and tell you that “this is for Mutianyu“.
+There will come a time, about 45-50 minutes into the journey, when the bus will stop at a bus stop and a man will pop his head around the corner, zone in on the foreigners and tell you that “this is for Mutianyu“.
 He will be very convincing, and the fact that he seems to speak English is kind of reassuring.

 He is lying.